 Magical Pokaan sends Yuuma to the Fluffy Cloud Heaven, to the extent that she even says "Ahhhh, it's so fluffy and comfy!".
 She ends up getting bored, though, so she's simply sent back to Earth.

 In Dragon Ball Z, there is a variation on this.
 Fluffy clouds abound, and when a character dies they get a halo over their head.
 Heaven itself is run in a modern fashion.
 Everyone who works there wears white collar clothing typical of an office setting, and everyone seems extremely stressed.
-From the check-in point (where one awaits judgment) good beings are flown on a plane to a paradise, while bad beings are dropped through the clouds and into Hell Home For Infinite Losers.
+From the check-in point (where one awaits judgment) good beings are flown on a plane to a paradise, while bad beings are dropped through the clouds and into the Home For Infinite Losers (or Hell in the uncut version).
 The true warriors are allowed to visit Gods for training and an eternity of exercise.

 A standard Fluffy Cloud Heaven appears as the home of Nanael in Queen's Blade, complete with Greco-Roman architecture lying about.

 The Lyrical Nanoha Tribute Comics included in the pamphlets for The Movie adaptations typically ends with a scene showing all the named characters who have died in so far in the movie continuity watching over the characters from this type of heaven.
 Even Precia and Reinforce.

 The Chronicles Of Wormwood by Garth Ennis.
 The Anti Christ visits Fluffy Cloud Heaven with the permission of Jesus (who is a brain damaged black man, no really).
 It's the typical sort, with a few inversions.
 It acts as the De Facto hell for terrorists, who are the nannies for babies' souls in Heaven.
 Each terrorist gets seventy babies to take care of.
 Think about it.